 “You know you’re going to spend a ton of money on your baby, and all of those places have cards that give you money back, and you don’t have to do anything special to redeem the rewards.”

 As your kids grow, you’ll spend less on diapers and child care, but that doesn’t mean your overall spending will drop.
 A USDA analysis found that family expenses actually increase as a child ages.

 You’ll shell out more for gas to ferry your children to extracurricular activities and, of course, your grocery budget will grow.
 So you should consider shifting to a card that rewards you for spending in those categories, Ross says.

-The American Express Blue Cash Preferred is one of the most generous cards for grocery rewards, Ross says, offering 6 percent cash back at supermarkets (up to $6,000 a year, then 1 percent), as well as 3 percent back at gas stations and department stores and 1 percent on everything else.
+The Blue Cash Preferred Card from American Express is one of the most generous cards for grocery rewards, Ross says, offering 6 percent cash back at U.S. supermarkets (up to $6,000 a year, then 1 percent) and on select U.S. streaming services as well as 3 percent back at U.S. gas stations and on transit and 1 percent on everything else.
 Another good option: The BankAmericard Cash Rewards Visa, which offers 2 percent back on groceries, 3 percent back on gas and 1 percent on everything else.

 If you want to take your older kids on vacations that require airline tickets and hotel stays, sign up for a card with travel rewards.
 Most offer a bonus just for signing up; that alone often can cover the cost of one or two domestic airline tickets.

 Since it can be tough to find multiple awards seats on a specific flight, consider a card with a flexible travel rewards program.
 For example, the Chase Sapphire Preferred or Sapphire Reserve cards allow you to transfer points to several different airlines or hotel chains.
 You also can book travel directly through the Chase Ultimate Rewards program’s online portal and get a discount.